penwyp/ClaudePreference/docs/en/commands/m-next-context.md

-# Command: m-next-context
+# Command: m:next-context

 ## Description

-The `m-next-context` command is designed to help you manage your workflow by providing context for your next task.
+The `m:next-context` command is designed to help you manage your workflow by providing context for your next task.
 It analyzes your current state and suggests relevant files, issues, or pull requests to focus on.

 This command is particularly useful when you're switching between tasks or returning to a project after a break, as it helps you quickly regain context and momentum.